urmiii/Personal-Projects-Portfolio/Data Science/Data Analysis/Sales-Analysis/README.md

 4. Comparing the individual campaign performance so the best creative/campaign can be run again with adjusted audiences.

-*Any improvement or feedback is welcom
+*Any improvement or feedback is welcome*